 What would happen if organisations that gather personal data actually shared those datasets with the individuals concerned?
 From this starting point, MesInfos has set out to explore what could be a real paradigm shift in the digital economy.

-We call it “Self Data”: the collection, use and sharing of personal data by and for individuals, under their complete control and designed to fulfill their own needs and aspirations.
+We call it Self Data: the collection, use and sharing of personal data by and for individuals, under their complete control and designed to fulfil their own needs and aspirations.

-But organizations stand to gain as well, first by restoring trust and loyalty, second by improving the quality of the data that they gather, and lastly, thanks to better, more efficient and more transparent marketplaces that reward the truly competitive ones.
+The benefits to individuals are endless: improve one’s self-knowledge, evaluate past decisions, make better and more informed choices in the present, share information and collaborate with others, contribute to common endeavours, make life easier… But organisations stand to gain as well, first by restoring trust and loyalty, second by improving the quality of the data that they gather, and lastly, thanks to better, more efficient and more transparent marketplaces that reward the truly competitive ones.

 « What is the value of Self Data for organizations ? » Booklet.
 May 2016.
 Fing and Without Model undertook a specific investigation into the challenges of Self data, namely the economic challenge.
 At the heart of this challenge lies the very salient question of what incentive would lead organizations to return data to users.
 This booklet in english gathers some of our material published in French : a review of services and their business models ; a summary of the impact Self Data can have on the business models of organizations.